Cuenca, Ecuador

 When we asked people living in Cuenca what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Cuenca is generally quite pleasant.
 The city is known for its colonial architecture, vibrant culture, and friendly locals.
 The cost of living is low, making it an attractive destination for those looking to stretch their budget.
 The city is also well-connected, with reliable internet and plenty of coworking spaces.
 The climate is mild year-round, with temperatures rarely exceeding 80 degrees Fahrenheit.
-Cuenca is a great place to explore, with plenty of outdoor activities, markets, and restaurants to enjoy," said one expat who made the move to Cuenca.
+Cuenca is a great place to explore, with plenty of outdoor activities, markets, and restaurants to enjoy," explained one expat living in Cuenca, Ecuador.

 What do expats in Cuenca appreciate most about the local culture?